 Since our founding, many lessons have been learned, skills developed and best practices shared.
 This resulted in the establishment of a commitment to shared Values, the 4Cs — communication, coordination, collaboration, and cooperation — as guiding principles for how we operate and resolve conflict, as well as various Points of Consensus and other protocols for guiding the work of individual member organizations and the collective efforts of the collaborative.
 All National VOAD members agree to adhere to such standards of conduct and service delivery developed and approved by the membership.

 By the end of the 1970’s, many other organizations joined the National VOAD Movement.
 As similar expectations for Federal interagency cooperation during national level disasters emerged, FEMA was formed.
 During the 1980’s many local affiliates of National VOAD members began forming Local, Regional and State VOAD’s.
 By the mid-1990’s, VOAD became a true national movement.

-Today, National VOAD is a coalition of over 50 of the nation’s most reputable national organizations (faith-based, community-based and other non-profit organizations) and 56 State/Territory VOADs, which represent Local/Regional VOADs and hundreds of other member organizations throughout the country.
+Today, National VOAD is a coalition of 56 of the nation’s most reputable national organizations (faith-based, community-based and other non-profit organizations) and 56 State/Territory VOADs, which represent Local/Regional VOADs and hundreds of other member organizations throughout the country.